-Mineralys Therapeutics, Inc. (the Company) is a clinical-stage biopharmaceutical company focused on developing medicines to target diseases driven by abnormally elevated aldosterone.
-The Company's clinical-stage product candidate, lorundrostat, is a proprietary, orally administered, aldosterone synthase inhibitor that the Company is initially developing for the treatment of cardiorenal conditions affected by abnormally elevated aldosterone, including hypertension and chronic kidney disease.
-The Company has initiated a pivotal clinical program of lorundrostat for the treatment of uncontrolled or resistant hypertension and initiated a Phase 2 trial for lorundrostat in hypertensive patients with Stage 2 to 3b chronic kidney disease.
+Mineralys Therapeutics, Inc. (the Company) is a clinical-stage biopharmaceutical company focused on developing medicines to target diseases driven by dysregulated aldosterone.
+The Company's clinical-stage product candidate, lorundrostat, is a proprietary, orally administered, aldosterone synthase inhibitor that the Company is developing for the treatment of cardiorenal conditions affected by dysregulated aldosterone, including hypertension, chronic kidney disease, and obstructive sleep apnea.
+The Company has initiated a pivotal clinical program of lorundrostat for the treatment of uncontrolled or resistant hypertension and a Phase 2 trial for lorundrostat in hypertensive patients with Stage 2 to 3b chronic kidney disease.
+Additionally, the Company is investigating the benefits of lorundrostat in subjects with hypotension and obstructive sleep apnea.
 The Company was incorporated as a Delaware corporation in May 2019, and it is headquartered in Radnor, Pennsylvania.

-The Company's operations to date have been limited to business planning, raising capital, in-licensing lorundrostat, conducting preclinical and clinical trials, and other research and development.
+The Company's operations to date have been limited to business planning, raising capital, inlicensing, conducting preclinical and clinical trials, and other research and development.